JohnSundell/Identity/README.md

 }
 ```

+And just like that, the above `User` identifier is now type-safe!

 ## Customizing the raw type

-`Identifier` values are backed by strings by default, but that can be easily customized by giving an `Identifiable` type a `RawIdentifier`:
+`Identifier` values are backed by strings by default, but that can easily be customized by giving an `Identifiable` type a `RawIdentifier`:

 ```swift
 struct Article: Identifiable {